 A combination of assays using IA2 autoantibodies and GAD65 is seen as a highly relevant approach for assessing type 1 diabetes in children and adolescence.
 It is possible to detect more than 90% of individuals that are at risk for type 1 diabetes by performing a screen for IA2 autoantibodies and GAD65.
-This ELISA assay is designed for professional use only and can be used to determine quantitative levels of IA-2 autoantibodies present.

 - Lack of anti-insulin, anti-GAD, and anti-IA2 autoantibodies in primary antiphospholipid syndrome.
 Rheumatol Int.
 (2012) 32 (5): 1479-80. de Carvalho J.F. and Caleiro M.T.

 - Prevalence of type 1 diabetes autoantibodies (GADA, IA2, and IAA) in overweight and obese children.
 Diabetes Care.
 (2010) 33 (4): 820-2.
 Cambuli V.M., et al.